ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 103-108
+GENERATED FROM PYTHON SOURCE LINES 101-106

 Launch System Coupling
 ~~~~~~~~~~~~~~~~~~~~~~
-Launch a remote System Coupling instance and return a "client" object
+Launch a remote System Coupling instance and return a *client* object
 (a ``Session`` object) that allows you to interact with System Coupling
 via an API exposed into the current Python environment.

 ..
-GENERATED FROM PYTHON SOURCE LINES 109-112
+GENERATED FROM PYTHON SOURCE LINES 107-110

 .. code-block:: default